strncat/strncat.github.io/_posts/math/analysis/2024-06-04-analysis-seq-sqrt.markdown

 \end{align*}
 $$
 </div>
 The numerator is exactly what we want.
 The denominator however might be 0 since $$x$$ is non-negative.
-Therefore, we'll just assume that $$x > 0$$ for now to continue the proof and we'll handle the case when $$x = 0$$.
+Therefore, we'll just assume that $$x > 0$$ for now to continue the proof and we'll handle the case when $$x = 0$$ seperately.
 Also since the denominator is positive then we can just write:
 <div>
 $$
 \begin{align*}